Buhoma Lodge, Bwindi

 Crater Safari Lodge

 Surrounded by 9 crater lakes and abundant tea and coffee plantations, Crater Safari Lodge is one of the few luxury lodges in the Kibale National Forest.
-Located near gangs of chimpanzees, as well as the neighbouring Bigodi Wetland Sanctuary, in which the famous the"Top of the World" viewpoint is found.
+Located near gangs of chimpanzees, as well as the neighbouring Bigodi Wetland Sanctuary, in which the famous "Top of the World" viewpoint is found.

 The national park protects the lush and dense evergreen rain forest, the natural habitat to the chimpanzee.